-“Experience the splendour of a 17th-century Indo-Portuguese casa palacio, or the warmth of a cosy village annexe, tucked away in a charming north village, off the tourist trail”
+“A splendid 17th-century Indo-Portuguese casa palacio and cosy village annexe, in a charming north village, off the tourist trail”

 On the doorstep of Siolim village and the Chapora River, the grand old manor whisks you back to the days of Portuguese Goa.
 But the rooms are splendid and the atmosphere is easy, laid-back and homely - the ideal place to relax and unwind away from the crowds (the nearest beach is a 10-minute drive).
 There are pretty gardens and a swimming pool.
-Alternatively you could opt for Little Siolim, a short walk through the village, which offers a villa annexe with 3 more rooms.
+Alternatively you could opt for Little Siolim, a 3-bedroom villa annexe just a short walk through the village.

 - Most of the rooms (including the bathrooms) are vast, with lovely tiled floors and high beamed ceilings

 - Set in lush gardens on a quiet back road, it’s a world away from the beach-crowd touts and tourists

 - A 300-year old heritage hotel, rich with old world charm - perfect for a romantic stay

 - The lovely blue-tiled pool, surrounded by walls of tall bamboo, is a veritable oasis

 - It’s more home than hotel and its laid-back nature engenders a house-party atmosphere - kick back and enjoy good, home-cooked meals (at reasonable prices)